-A student who previously has not participated in the honors program may qualify as a candidate for Departmental Honors in International Studies based on the student's grade-point average.
+Seniors and juniors who previously has not participated in the honors program may qualify as a candidate for Departmental Honors in International Studies based on the student's grade-point average.
 Students with at least 74 semester hours credit who have a grade point average of 3.20 or better on all college work attempted, who have completed at least 30 semester hours of work with a 3.20 or better grade point average at UNCW, and who are recommended by the director of International Studies are eligible to enroll in INT 499, six-credit Departmental Honors thesis.

 independent study under the supervision of a faculty member in International Studies.
 This independent study must be completed in two three-credit hour

 semesters or three two-credit hour semesters.
 The results of the honors thesis is presented orally before an examining committee.